docker/labs/dockercon-us-2017/docker-cloud/README.md

 Next, we'll clone the repository into our local Docker environment.
 The following commands will be executed in the terminal or command window from Linux **node0**

-1. If you have not already log into your Azure VM.
-For example (be sure to use the actual node name supplied in your email):
+1. If you have not already, log into your Azure VM.
+For example:

 	```ssh ubuntu@node0-gvs0mgc0216.southcentralus.cloudapp.azure.com```